tylerkap/creative-project-1/README.md

-My first attempt at a responsive website using HTML and CSS.
+My first attempt at a responsive website using mainly HTML and CSS with a little JavaScript.